deftwork/tf-opencv/README.md

 # OpenCV + Tensorflow

 A [Docker](http://docker.com) image for AMD & ARM devices with [Tensorflow](https://www.tensorflow.org/) an open source software library for numerical computation using data flow graphs that will let you play and learn distinct Machine Learning techniques.
-[OpenCV](https://opencv.org/)is a library of programming functions mainly aimed at real-time computer vision.
+[OpenCV](https://opencv.org/) is a library of programming functions mainly aimed at real-time computer vision.

 > Be aware!
 You should read carefully the usage documentation of every tool!